NinVoido/spotify-vpn/doc/man-sections/virtual-routing-and-forwarding.rst

           vrf-table 1023

-OpenVPN configuration
+spotify configuration
 `````````````````````
-The OpenVPN configuration needs to contain this line:
+The spotify configuration needs to contain this line:

 ::